MicrosoftDocs/memdocs/memdocs/intune/remote-actions/device-locate.md

    ![Screenshot of Locate device using Intune in Azure](./media/device-locate/locate-device.png)

-Android use of **Locate device** is controlled by **Device Restrictions** in **Device Configuration**.
+For Android fully managed and dedicated devices, use of **Locate device** is controlled by **Device Restrictions** in **Device Configuration**.
-There are two separate toggles, one for dedicated and one for fully managed and corporate owned work profile devices.
+There are two separate toggles, one for dedicated and one for fully managed devices.

-For fully managed and corporate owned work profile, **Locate device** is set to **Not configured** as the default and it blocks the feature.
+For fully managed, **Locate device** is set to **Not configured** as the default and it blocks the feature.
 To allow this feature, use device restrictions within Device Configuration and configure the toggle for **Locate device** to Allow.

 For dedicated devices, **Locate device** is set to **Not configured** as the default, which allows the feature.
 To turn this feature off, use device restrictions within **Device Configuration** and configure the toggle for **Locate device** to **Block**.
 When **Locate device** is allowed, users will receive a one-time notification, "Intune can access your location", indicating that Intune has the ability to use location permissions on the device.

+For coporate-owned work profile device, the feature will also be blocked by default.
+To allow the feature, have the user of the device enable location permissions by navigating to Settings -> Apps -> Intune (in the "Work" tab) -> Permissions -> Location -> Allow all the time.

 ### Last known location